ChristianBalibad/EcommerceProject_Group6_CS501/README.md

 A modern e-commerce web application built with Next.js, TypeScript, Tailwind CSS, and SQLite.

+## Note
+- This project cannot be deployed on github pages because it only supports static html, css, and js.
+This project is developed using Next.js with server-side functionality/backend, please clone the project and follow the Setup Instructions below.
+Thank you

 ## Tech Stack

 - **Frontend**: Next.js 16, React 19, TypeScript